Hasibul677/TypeScript-Day-2/README.md

 const myDetails1 = (id: stringOrNumber, details: detailsInfo) => {
   console.log(`my name is ${details.name} and my id is ${id}`);
 };# TypeScript-Day-2

+//Class Type

+1. How to create class with explicit and union types, and how to use class as a class type in a array.